ConservationInternational/cplus-plugin/docs/user/manual/step-3.md

 5. **Copy icon:** The user can copy the NPV by clicking on the copy icon available next to the net present value per hectare box.

-6. **User-defined NPV checkbox:** By enabling this checkbox we can manually set the `Net present value per hectare` value.
+6. **User-defined NPV Checkbox:** By enabling this checkbox we can manually set the `Net present value per hectare` value.

 7. **Min/Max Normalisation Range:** It is recommended to keep the `Use computed NPVs` check box enabled (default option).
 This ensures that the minimum and maximum normalisation values are synced and automatically updated based on user input.
 The min/max values will be based on enabled NPV parameters for activities.
 Disabled NPV parameters will be excluded from the computation.